Area Of Isosceles Triangle Without Height

 Q: What if I only know the area and one side of the isosceles triangle?
 Can I find the other sides?

 A: Knowing the area and one side is not enough to uniquely determine the other sides of the isosceles triangle.
-There can be multiple isosceles triangles with the same area and one side length.
+But there can be multiple isosceles triangles with the same area and one side length.
 You would need additional information, such as another side length or an angle, to solve for the remaining parameters.

 Conclusion